schams-net/site_package/README.md

 ## Requirements

-An **empty** TYPO3 v11 LTS instance.
+An **empty** TYPO3 v12 instance.
-*Note: site package extensions for TYPO3 v8, v9, and v10 are also available.
+*Note: site package extensions for TYPO3 v8, v9, v10 and v11 are also available.
 See below.*

 ## Installation